davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 First, we'll install babel.
 Which, sadly, cannot be accomplished via `yarn add babel`.
 Instead we must:

-!SH yarn add babel-core
+!SH yarn add @babel/core -D

+Yes, that is an `@` sign which is a [_scoped package_](https://docs.npmjs.com/misc/scope) and more and more big frameworks are using it to group their submodules.

 We'll also need the Babel loader for Webpack:

-!SH yarn add babel-loader
+!SH yarn add babel-loader -D

-Babel should process all JavaScript, so we'll configure the loader in `webpack/common.js` to handle all `.js` files, save for those in `node_modules`, which are already assumed to be ready for distribution to a browser:
+Babel should process all JavaScript, so we'll configure the loader in `config/webpack.common.config.js` to handle all `.js` files, save for those in `node_modules`, which are already assumed to be ready for distribution to a browser:

-!EDIT_FILE webpack/common.js /* */
+!EDIT_FILE config/webpack.common.config.js /* */
 {
   "match": "    rules: [",
   "insert_after": [